UMass FAQ For Freshmen & Transfers

 Tell me about the student-run businesses.

 The student-run businesses at UMass are really good.
-My favorite cafe is People’s Market, which is in the Student Union building (towards the side next to the campus pond).
-They have self-serve coffee and you can bring your own cup to fill :)
+My favorite cafe is People's Market, which is in the Student Union building (towards the side next to the campus pond).
+They have self-serve coffee and you can bring your own cup to fill for a slight discount on your drink :)

 I really like Sweets n' More in OHill (Field Hall).
 They have really good milkshakes :)